MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-deployment-network-considerations.md

 A proxy is most likely required to access the internet within your on-premises infrastructure.
 Azure Stack HCI supports only non-authenticated proxy configurations.
 Given that internet access is required to register the nodes in Azure Arc, the proxy configuration must be set as part of the OS configuration before server nodes are registered.
 For more information, see [Configure proxy settings](../manage/configure-proxy-settings.md).

 The Azure Stack HCI OS has three different services (WinInet, WinHTTP, and environment variables) that require the same proxy configuration to ensure all OS components can access the internet.
-Proxy configuration is also important because Arc Resource Bridge and AKS component deployments, have their own proxy configuration.
-(CHECK)

 The same proxy configuration used for the nodes is automatically carried over to the Arc Resource Bridge VM and AKS, ensuring that they have internet access during deployment.

 Some things to keep in mind: